 Visual Management Boards

-These boards provided essential information to all staff members.
-They were:
+Most importantly, these boards provided essential information to all staff members.

 Results to date have been impressive.
 During the Lean Business Tools programme, Klimmek Furniture increased their capacity by 20% and they also achieved savings of €25,000 pa.

-Thanks again to Ed Flanagan and Steve Halpin for your input which has been invaluable.
+Thanks again to Steve Halpin and his team for your input which has been invaluable.
 Your involvement in the mentoring sessions has also been key in getting the guys to buy into the process.
 It has allowed me to step back and give the team the space to voice opinions and make suggestions more freely.

 The implementation of the new control system, which allows us to track budget over-runs on a daily basis, has been a key factor in the process of getting the team to understand and be involved in the daily process to reduce budget over and under runs.
 It’s an ongoing process to embed this new system and the project visual management board in the daily routine.
 But we have come a long way.